Varroa mite (Varroa destructor)

 Previous varroa detections

 In 2018, Varroa destructor was detected in Victoria in a swarm of European honey bee arriving on cargo.
 The bees were reported by the arriving vessel.
-The department responded with assistance from the Victorian Government and the swarm was eliminated.
+The Australian Government Department of Agriculture, Fisheries and Forestry responded with assistance from the Victorian Government and the swarm was eliminated.

-Varroa jacobsoni were detected on exotic Asian honey bee in Townsville in 2016, 2019 and 2020.
+Varroa jacobsoni was detected on exotic Asian honey bee in Townsville in 2016, 2019 and 2020.
 These were eradicated under the nationally cost shared National Varroa Mite Eradication Program.
 Proof of Freedom from V. jacobsoni was declared in 2021.

 The CCEPP is chaired by Australia’s Chief Plant Protection Officer and comprises Chief Plant Health Managers from each jurisdiction and specialists from Plant Health Australia and affected industries listed under the deed.

-For this incident, we are working closely with the Australian Honey Bee Industry Council and a number of pollination-reliant industries including:
+For this incident, the Australian Government is working closely with the Australian Honey Bee Industry Council and a number of pollination-reliant industries including:

 - Almond Board of Australia